phongduong/my-portfolio/data/posts/set-up-gulpjs-for-your-project.md

 Local version: 4.0.2
 ```

 Create a `gulpfile.js` in the root of your project with a function and export that function as default like below.
-Your function receive a callback function as a parameter.
+Your function receive a callback function as a argument.
 You need to call the function if it doesn't return anything

 ```javascript
 function task(cb) {